drts01/notes/stackedit/star.md

 ## Initiative
 Have you ever gone above and beyond the call of duty?
 * Situation:
    Unfolding security incident on Friday evening with many unknowns.
-Management wa
+Management was unavailable.
 * Task:
    Sweeping changes to the CDN.
 And as things were locked down, the provisioning system was the only system left with access to make changes to the infrastructure.
 * Action:
-   Reached out to
+   After making myself available into the morning, Teammates started responding Reached out to team
 * Result:

 * Situation: